mixer/developer-docs/pages/01.guides/01.mixplay/04.CustomControls/03.GettingStartedWithPreact/doc.md

 { clickMe: Click Me }
 ```

-You can get the appropriate translation in a Preact control using the `&lt;Translate /&gt;` component:
+You can get the appropriate translation in a Preact control using the `<Translate>` component:

 ```jsx
 import { h } from 'preact';